KarinaRomero/sfRTC-android-framework/README.md

 - After select .aar file and click Finish.

-- Finally add the next lines into the file build.gradle module app in the section dependences:
+- Finally add the next lines into the file build.gradle module app in the section dependences :

     `implementation project(':sfrtc')`

     `implementation 'org.webrtc:google-webrtc:1.0.23295'`

-Note: This is a little guide, for more information about libraries on Android click [here](https://developer.android.com/studio/projects/android-library?hl=es-419)
+Note: This is a little guide, for more information about Android libraries click [here](https://developer.android.com/studio/projects/android-library?hl=es-419).

 ## Run demo

 - Before, check the [signaling](https://github.com/KarinaRomero/signaling) project and make sure it run.
-- Then, open the project add the custom URL signaling into appFolder > app > src > main > sfrtcandroidapp > DemoActivity.java in this line:
+- Then, open the project add the custom URL signaling into appFolder > app > src > main > sfrtcandroidapp > DemoActivity.java in this line :

     `63 private String wsuri = "ws://your.url.signaling";`